ugnelis/instant-translator/README.md

 ```

 ### Translate by Pressing the Keyboard
-Currently, it's made that when clipboard (copy or cut operation) is changed then translates the text.
+Currently, it's made that when clipboard (copy or cut operation) is changed then the app translates the text.

 ## Minimum software requirements
-A desktop operating system, that supports Qt
+* A desktop operating system that supports Qt.
 * Qt 5.3+
 * gcc 4.8+